 - Once the liquid spice mixture is warm, but not hot, to the touch, whisk in active dry yeast, salt, and grated orange peel.

 - Place the liquid in a mixing bowl and gradually stir in 2 1/2 cups rye flour.
 Continue to add in 2 to 3 cups of all-purpose flour until the dough is soft and pliable (it will be slightly sticky).

 - Let the dough rest for 20 minutes.

 - Either by hand or with the dough hook of your mixer, knead the dough lightly for about 5 minutes, until the dough is stiff and smooth.

 - Place the dough in a greased bowl (either oil or butter is fine), flipping the dough once to coat it with grease.
 Cover the bowl with a clean towel, place it in a warmed oven, and let it rise until double, about 1 hour.

-- Meanwhile, preheat oven to 375 F. When the loaves have risen, place the in oven and bake for 30 minutes, or until they are dark, crusty, and a skewer inserted in the middle comes out clean.
+- Preheat oven to 375 F. When the loaves have risen, place them in the oven and bake for 30 minutes, or until they are dark, crusty, and a skewer inserted in the middle comes out clean.

 |Nutritional Guidelines (per serving)|